simplyRoba/bumpels/about.md

 title: About
 permalink: /about/
 description: >
-    Read all about the Bumpels and his creator.
+    Read all about the Bumpels and their creator.
 ---
 ### .. the Bumpels